 Online Marketing Strategies for Gambling and Casino Websites

-This is a Step-by-Step guide on how we got to #1 for “online casino”.
+This is a Step-by-Step guide on the strategies we used to get to #1 for “online casino”.

-In my 12 years of search marketing, I’ve haven’t seen many fields as hard to compete in, as online gambling.
-The persistence & hard work you need to rank for the most searched online casino keywords is immense.
+In my 12 years of search marketing, I’ve haven’t seen many fields as hard to compete in, as online gambling (the gaming industry in general actually).
+The persistence & hard work you need to rank for the most searched online casino keywords is immense and requires meticulous skill and a well laid out plan of attack.

 There’s tough, then there’s gambling tough!

 Online gambling key-phrases are arguably some of the hardest to rank on Google.
-Increasing a website’s search engine rank isn’t easy when the majority of the websites that you approach do not want to work with you because you’re an online casino or a sports betting website.
+Increasing a website’s search engine rank isn’t easy when the majority of the websites that you approach do not want to work with you because you’re an online casino, poker site, a sports betting website or some version of a gaming website that deals with money.

 The standard SEO principles still apply